 This report includes forward-looking statements as defined in the Private Securities Litigation Reform Act of 1995.
 In addition, the Corporation may make other written and oral communications from time to time that contain such statements.
 All statements regarding the Corporation's expected financial position, strategies and growth prospects as well as general economic conditions expected to exist in the future are forward-looking statements.
 The words, "anticipates," "believes," "contemplates," "feels," "expects," "estimates," "seeks," "strives," "plans," "intends," "outlook," "forecast," "position," "target," "mission," "assume," "achievable," "potential," "strategy," "goal," "aspiration," "opportunity," "initiative," "outcome," "continue," "remain," "maintain," "on track," "trend," "objective," "looks forward," "projects," "models" and variations of such words and similar expressions, or future or conditional verbs such as "will," "would," "should," "could," "might," "can," "may" or similar expressions, as they relate to the Corporation or its management, are intended to identify forward-looking statements.
-The Corporation cautions that forward-looking statements are subject to numerous assumptions, risks and uncertainties, which change over time.
-Forward-looking statements speak only as of the date the statement is made, and the Corporation does not undertake to update forward-looking statements to reflect facts, circumstances, assumptions or events that occur after the date the forward-looking statements are made.
+The Corporation state forward-looking statements are subject to numerous assumptions, risks and uncertainties, which change over time.
+Forward-looking statements to reflect facts, circumstances, assumptions or events that occur after the date the forward-looking statements are made.
 Actual results could differ materially from those anticipated in forward-looking statements and future results could differ materially from historical performance.